Dell acknowledges security hole in new laptops

 Dell said it would provide customers with instructions to permanently remove the certificate by email and on its support website, a process that will likely be highly technical.

-Dell’s security flaw is similar to a so-called “Superfish” programme detected on Lenovo computers earlier this year.

-Reporting by Dustin Volz in Washington; Additional reporting by Jim Finkle in Boston; Editing by Lisa Shumaker
+Dell’s security flaw is similar to a so-called “Superfish” program detected on Lenovo computers earlier this year.
+(Reporting by Dustin Volz in Washington; Additional reporting by Jim Finkle in Boston; Editing by Lisa Shumaker)